Category Archives: HPV

 Are they obligated to notify their past, current, future or potential sexual partners that they have or have had HPV?

-I believe the answer is a qualified no. Here is why -
+I believe the answer is a qualified no. And here are the reasons why –

 Close to three-quarters of adults have had HPV at some point in their lives.
 Ninety five percent of the time, that infection will clear within 1-2 years with no long-term consequences to themselves or their partners.